metabrainz/sir/README.rst

 sir - the search index rabbit
 ===============================

-This repository contains the code necessary to index document from a MusicBrainz database into a Solr search server.
+This repository contains the code necessary to index documents from a MusicBrainz database into a Solr search server.
 The documentation_ contains detailed information on how to use it.